We want to make Reiki available to patients at St George’s Hospital (University of London) in Tooting.

 All Reiki practitioners will undergo a six-month clinical induction period with mentors from Full Circle’s award winning therapy team at St George’s.

-Posts will be advertised via CNHC and other channels.
+Posts will be advertised via CNHC and other channels as necessary.
 Recruitment protocol will include formal panel interviews for successful applications.

 You’re the person who remains calm and grounded.
 You can explain and promote Reiki clearly and simply so that this easy-to-use technique can promote relaxation and a sense of wellbeing as it is introduced into the wards.